mnr/writing-wip/kwak-anthology.md

 // -----

 "HUMAN ERROR," screeched Rifkin.
 The African Gray parrot belonged to Callista Belo, Araci's daughter.
-Araci agreed to babysit the bird while his daughter handled disaster relief in Mississippi.
+Araci agreed to care for the bird while his daughter handled disaster relief in Mississippi.
 Rifkin's previous owner had watched a lot of *2001 - A Space Oddessy* and Rifkin communicated with random quotes from the movie.
 Always at full volume.

 Callista was making dinner.
 Nothing special.
 Spaghetti in a packet, boil and serve.
 The spaghetti was in a separate package from the sauce - which made it special.
 The salad and wine made it almost as good as his mother created in their antique kitchen.